Cooking gas truck crushes 3, injures 5 in Ibadan – The Sun Nigeria

 From Oluseye Ojo, Ibadan

-A truck that carried cooking gas on Thursday rammed on two commercial cars and two motorcycles at Mokola Roundabouts in Ibadan, the Oyo State capital, killing three persons, including a one-year-old child.
+A truck conveying cooking gas, yesterday, rammed two commercial cars and two motorcycles at Mokola Roundabout in Ibadan, Oyo State, killing three persons, including a one-year-old child.

-The truck, as gathered, was moving from Sango axis towards the Mokola Roundabouts before the accident occurred some metres to the roundabouts.
-The driver of the truck, according to eyewitnesses, discovered that the vehicle had brake failure when he approached Uncle Joe Bus Stop, and started hooting and shooting brake failure.

 But the ever-busy foot of the bridge was not free.
-It crushed two micra taxis, and the two motorcycles, during which the three persons were killed and five persons were also injured.
+It crushed two Micra taxis and two motorcycles, during which three people were killed and five people injured.

-But the Sector Commander of Federal Road Safety Corps (FRSC) in Oyo State, Mrs Uche Chukwurah, who confirmed the accident, said seven persons were involved in the accident, while two persons died and five others were injured.
+The Sector Commander of Federal Road Safety Corps (FRSC) in Oyo State, Mrs Uche Chukwurah, who confirmed the accident, said seven people were involved in the accident, while two people died and five others were injured.

 Leave a Reply